generaliinformatik/genvoy/README.md

 # Github Webhook Framework
-<a id="markdown-Github%20Webhook%20Framework" name="Github%20Webhook%20Framework"></a>
+<a id="markdown-github-webhook-framework" name="github-webhook-framework"></a>

 An extensible and flexible Python code based Github webhook handling framework.
 This repository provides examples of how to send notifications to Microsoft Teams when specific events occur in a repository or an organization.

+## Naming
+<a id="markdown-naming" name="naming"></a>

+genvoy ['jenvoi] is a name combination of both 'Generali' and 'generic' as prefix and 'envoy' as suffix.
+The word structure describes this solution as a generic approach to transmitting webhook messages (as an envoy) for the Generali.

+This word construct only serves the purpose of simplified representation and description of the function of the software.
+It is not related to similar sounding products from other sectors or product areas and related components.
+The function of the software is alternatively described by the longer name "github-webhooks-framework".

+The name was changed 07/2020 from "github-webhooks-framework" to "genvoy" because the various functions called by a Webhook call are to be managed as separate repositories.A short name for the framework repository makes it easier to name the function repositories.

 ## Purpose
-<a id="markdown-Purpose" name="Purpose"></a>
+<a id="markdown-purpose" name="purpose"></a>

 We want to keep all repositories in our Github organization in view and be able to react to events at an early stage.
 To do this, we use Microsoft Teams (or any other comparable tool) to receive and track events within dedicated channels.
 Since events in Github only remain in the log for 90 days, we decided to use an additional external platform.